zach-the/for-rachel/for-rachel.md

 ### My Final Thoughts
 ##### The Other Guy
 I know you briefly mentioned that you went on a second date with another guy, and that you had a lot of fun - I think that's awesome.
-I don't want to say this, but once again, if I were you big brother, I would tell you to go on a few more dates with him, and see how it goes.
+It's kinda painful to say this, and I don't really want to, but once again, if I were you big brother, I would tell you to go on a few more dates with him, and see how it goes.
 You gotta look out for \#1 here, and make the most selfish decision.
 Here's why: I would never want to date or marry someone who I think might have wanted someone else more than me.
 So just be sure that that's absolutely not the case before you do anything.

 ##### Validation About Your Situation
 It's a tough situation to be in.
 I absolutely do not envy you.
 I really just wanna be patient and like, supportive I guess.
 I want to teach you everything that I can that I know from the mistakes I've made and the painful experiences I've had when it comes to tough relationship and life decisions.